-"Large Project" means, for purposes of the Soft Cost Ratio, a Project with more than 24 low-income units.
+"Large Project" means, for purposes of the Soft Cost Ratio limitation in Section 3.F, a Project with more than 24 Housing Credit units.

-"Letter of Intent" means a letter and attachment submitted to MBOH on the MBOH Letter of Intent Form.
+"Letter of Intent" or "LOI" means a letter and attachment submitted to MBOH on the MBOH Letter of Intent Form.